Use of the signal-averaged electrocardiogram in nonischemic heart disease and cardiac transplantation

 In patients with the substrates for VT, slow conduction through myocardium disrupted by inflammation, edema, fibrosis, or scar tissue results in electrical potentials that extend beyond the activation time of normal surrounding myocardium, but which are too small for detection on the surface ECG.
 Evidence is mounting that scar and fibrosis are important mechanistic determinants of VT in non-ischemic cardiomyopathy and that this scar may have a predilection for the epicardium in these patients .
 The SAECG uses computerized averaging of ECG complexes, obtained during sinus rhythm, to facilitate the detection of these small microvolt level signals, recorded as ventricular late potentials (figure 1).
 It is possible that the signals identified by the SAECG are related to late potentials identified in patients with structural heart disease, and that these signals may be identified by novel techniques [6,7].
 (See "Technical aspects of the signal-averaged electrocardiogram".)

 This topic will review the utility of the SAECG in patients with nonischemic heart disease and in cardiac transplant recipients.
 The use of the SAECG in patients with ischemic heart disease, arrhythmia, and syncope are discussed separately.
-(See "Use of the signal-averaged electrocardiogram in ischemic heart disease" and "Use of the signal-averaged electrocardiogram in arrhythmia evaluation and management" and "Evaluation of syncope in adults".)
+(See "Use of the signal-averaged electrocardiogram in ischemic heart disease" and "Use of the signal-averaged electrocardiogram in arrhythmia evaluation and management" and "Syncope in adults: Clinical manifestations and diagnostic evaluation".)

 NONISCHEMIC HEART DISEASE